 My husband took his life on February 6, 2000.
 Days go by now when I don’t think about it.
 Eighteen years ago, I could not have imagined writing these words: that I don’t think of Wayne’s death every day and do not inwardly see—intrusively, continually—the image of him at death.
 I was so overwhelmed with grief back then, I didn’t want to live.
 I remember once contemplating the fatal “accidents” I might manage to bring about for myself.
 Could I be in a terrible wreck?
 Could I go late at night to a street corner in a dangerous inner city and wait?
 (No, I concluded, after some minutes of serious thought.
 With my luck I’d be beaten and left for dead, but I would survive.)
 This was my anguish, that I had to live through the horror of this death, that I had no choice.
 And these feelings did not lessen in a matter of months, as many people seemed to expect.

 Suicide is complicated.
 A therapist once told me that if the death of a loved one shatters life into a hundred pieces, suicide shatters it into a thousand.
 I felt immediately the truth of her words, because I was shattered.
-These slides can only go so far in helping you to approach your friend with meaningful sensitivity.
-They’ll get you on the right track, but read the longer blogs and use the resource page to learn more.
-I'll be adding more to the page, so check back.
+These slides can only go so far in helping you to approach your friend with informed compassion.
+They’ll get you on the right track, but use the resource page to learn more.